Cyfrin/Updraft/courses/security/6-thunder-loan/8-are-flash-loans-bad/+page.md

 Personally, I don't agree.
 I see flash loans as a leveler, allowing anyone to be a "whale" for a single transaction.

-In contemporay finance, the arbitrage opportunity we exemplified would only really be available to wealthy people in finance.
+In contemporary finance, the arbitrage opportunity we exemplified would only really be available to wealthy people in finance.
 Web3 and systems like flash loans assure that doesn't need to be the case any longer.

 Let's recap a few things in the next lesson and then keep going with our recon of Thunder Loan!